Using Writing To Deal With Life's Tragedies

 I'm a selfish author.
 I don't write for fans or readers.
 Although I want fans and readers.
 My writing is an outlet.
 And in the winter of 2015, it probably saved my life.

 Let me go back a bit.
-I came up with the concept for my second book Confession of Sin, in the latter part of 2014.
+I came up with the concept for my second book, Confession of Sin, in the latter part of 2014.
 I’d already finished book 1 Innocence Taken, and I was learning what I needed to fix in book 1 to get it ready for the query process.
 I was also working on my blog and getting that ready to be published.

 I’d started writing book two mid-2015.
 I wasn’t in a hurry, because I was working on my author platform and building my social media presence.
 I had already decided if book 1 didn’t get picked up by an agent I would self-publish.
 So, I was taking my time, writing the books in my Damien Kaine series and learning everything I could about the self-publishing industry.

 In late 2015, just before the Thanksgiving holiday, my mother committed suicide.
 She suffered daily with a lot of pain.
 The medicine she was taking offered her no relief, and her physical pain became worse each day.
-She couldn’t care for her dog who came to live with us.
+She couldn’t care for her dog, who came to live with us.
 And even though I begged my mother to do the same, she would have none of that.
 For her, life was about quality, not quantity.

 After her death, I had stopped writing altogether.
 I stumbled through each day in a haze.
 The holidays that year were horrible.
-During this time my best friend of 10 years ended our friendship.
+During this time, my best friend of 10 years ended our friendship.
 I can only guess she didn’t know how to help me, so it was easier for her to walk away.
 That only compounded my loss.
-I began to shut down.
+I shut down.
 I felt as if I was drowning.

 I can’t tell you what to do if you are experiencing a tragic loss.
 I only wanted to encourage you to work through it.
 If I had not written that story, I wouldn’t be writing anymore.
 I don’t even know if I would be here.